Blubberli/argmin2024-perspective/README.md

 You can evaluate your predictions as often as you'd like to.
 For the official evaluation run, the script will be run on the results for the unseen test data.
-We will have two separate evaluations, one for the relevance and one for the fairness.
-In both cases we will rank participants based on the average of the two metrics and the average across the different k-values.
+We will have two separate evaluations, one for the relevance and one for diversity.
+In both cases we will report all four metrics across 4 different k values.
+For ranking participants we focus on nDCG and alpha-nDCG as the two main metrics.

 ## Baseline